PalKirti/vangoghmuseum/README.md

 ##Important points to remember:
-- ***Logging:*** Logs with INFO ,ERROE and DEBUG level are implemented.
+- ***Logging:*** Logs with INFO ,ERROR and DEBUG level are implemented.
 Log level can be modified by updating log4j.properties
 - ***Unused Methods:*** Methods to return RemoteWebDriver are not used in the project
 - ***Test Report:*** Test Report is saved in Target folder.Each feature html report can be viewed under cucumber-reports and Cucumber report can  be viewed in cucumber-report-html ->cucumber-html-reports->feature-overview.html
 - ***Screenshots:*** Screenshots are capturted for failure scenarios and are stored in folder screenshots